ayeuhugyu/PepperBot/notes.md

   there's too many commands that are pipable to eachother to really list, so just find out yourself by looking at the guide page.
 - also new p/tail and p/head which function again the same as head and tail on linux.

+**new commands:**
+-# excluding previously mentioned commands

+- new p/random phrase allows you to generate phrases based off parts of speech (ex. p/random phrase noun adjective adverb verb noun)
+- new p/encode and p/decode allow you to encode and decode text via various algorithms. use `p/encode list` to get a list of all of the algorithms.
+- brought back p/sendlog because of the new piping related commands

 **gpt stuff:**

 - tool calls have been improved, instead of using my own system i am yet again using another openai feature. i've found one that allows for tools but without the usage of the stupid assistants api, resulting in only a little bit slower response times, compared to the much slower times the last time i tried this. this has several benefits: